andrewhorvath8/fastapi_mealsapp/README.md

 #### Create objects in db

 Delete the contents of alembic/versions folder but keep the folder.
-(Or delete alembic folder altogether, then you need "alembic init alembic" command as well.)

 ```Shell
 alembic revision --autogenerate